I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Laura Ingalls Wilder Signing Her Books

-When you first learn to read, there aren’t too many books out there that are autobiographical.
-Fewer are books that you can return to as an adult and have the same impact as when you first read them.
+When you first learn to read, the books you're reading are typically fiction.
+And when you reread them as an adult, they seldom have the same impact as when you first read them.
 I have always been drawn to books that are set in the real world with little or no fantasy elements.
 I like to read about real people in situations that can really happen.

 Rose Wilder Lane